prasanna0913/tableau_challenege/README.md

 # Tableau-Challenge

 # Summary:
-* From the citi bike page, 2019 and 2020 JC_citibike_tripdata is taken and made into one CSV file using jupyter notebook.
+* From the citi bike page, 2019 and 2020 JC_citibike_tripdata are considered and combined into one CSV file using jupyter notebook.
 * The combined CSV file is read using the TABLEAU which is used for creating the Visualizations, Dashboards and Stories.

 # Data: